venokjs/venok/README.md

 Venok is a cutting-edge TypeScript framework that combines the best of modern development practices with enterprise-grade performance.
 Built from the ground up for scale, Venok delivers unparalleled developer experience while maintaining lightning-fast runtime performance.

+Venok's architecture is built around a powerful dependency injection container that manages the entire application lifecycle:

 ### 🔥 Key Features

 - **⚡ Lightning Fast**: Optimized for performance with minimal overhead